Runtime-Architects/Backend/README.md

 The system uses **WebAuthn/FIDO2** for secure, passwordless authentication with biometric support.

 #### Authentication Flow:
-1. **Registration**: Users register with email and create a passkey
+1. **Registration**: Users register with an email and create a passkey
 2. **Login**: Users authenticate using their passkey (biometrics/PIN)
 3. **JWT Tokens**: Successful authentication returns a JWT access token
 4. **Session Management**: Tokens can be refreshed and blacklisted on logout